 For example (149/165) is 90%, so that would earn an A-.
 In this class, as with any, the grade you earn reflects your performance.
 There is no curve, so you are not competing with your classmates for a limited number of letter grades.

 Do not ask the professor about grades

-At the end of the quarter, the entire staff meets to go over everyone's performance on the project and take into account any special circumstances that may warrant minor grade adjustments.
-Please do not message us at the end of the term to dispute your grades.
+At the end of the quarter, the entire staff meets at length to go over everyone's performance on the project and take into account any special circumstances that may warrant minor grade adjustments.
+Please do not email or message us at the end of the term to dispute your grades.
 In the end, we will make final grading decisions that are the most fair for all students in the class.
 We will not respond to such messages.

 The teaching staff works extremely hard to grade fairly and return assignments quickly.
 We know you work hard, and want you to receive the grade you earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

 If you hassle the staff with grading questions, that could automatically earn you a 0 score on that assignment.
 This regrade option should be used sparingly only in rare circumstances when you feel there has been a substantial error; for instance, we will not view it favorably if you request a regrade on every assignment without just cause.